Confirm your age

 Find out more

-Partida Creus is an important estate, both from a winemaking and historical perspective – we're talking about the history of the vine in Catalonia.
+Partida Creus is an important estate, both in terms of wine and history – we are talking here about the history of the vine in Catalonia.
 Massimo Marchiori and Antonella Gerosa, originally from Piedmont – and even from the Langhe region, where wine is well-known – first pursued careers as architects in Barcelona.
-But the wine bug tickled them, and soon they abandoned the big city and its sophistication for the vineyards of southern Catalonia, in Bonastre in Baix-Penedés.
-There they found a quantity of abandoned vineyards planted with a dizzying diversity of traditional Catalan grape varieties, which they passionately revived to save these varieties – and their wines – from oblivion.
-For them, it's not just a matter of saving heritage, no: it's a matter of taste and nature.
-Of wines nature, which they will continue to do from now on on these sandy, poor, clay-limestone or clay-gravel soils, poor and poorly irrigated, where the vines suffer to give their best juice.
-Massimo and Antonella practice organic, biodynamic viticulture, entirely manual and natural in order to give new life to these wines.
-Vinyater, sumoll, garrut, monastrell, ull de perdiu, ull de llebre, sumoll, queixal de llop, cariñena, trepat, subirat parent, maccabeu, parellada, pansé, vinel·lo, bobal, cartoixà vermell or xarel·lo: it is a true conservatory of native Catalan grape varieties that Partida Creus cares for.
-There is also moscatel, grenache, merlot and cabernet (among others).
-Few wineries can boast of cultivating so many different grape varieties.
-The wines reflect this diversity, with winemakers striving to convey the signature of the soil and the grape variety as best as possible: single-variety wines are common among them, alongside very rich blends, all in the styles dear to Catalonia: still wine, "ancestral" sparkling wine, and even vermouth.
-The bottles themselves are works of art: bare glass, simply marked with two large stenciled initials that indicate the vintage.
-The wines, fresh, vibrant, lush but always straight and impeccably juicy and fruity, breathe life.
+But the wine bug bit them, and soon they abandoned the big city and its sophistication for the vineyards of southern Catalonia, in Bonastre in Baix-Penedés.
+There they found a quantity of abandoned vineyards planted with a dizzying diversity of traditional Catalan grape varieties that they passionately revived to save these varieties – and their wines – from oblivion.
+On their part, it’s not just a matter of saving heritage, no: it’s a matter of taste and nature.
+Natural wines, which they will continue to make from now on on these sandy, poor, clay-limestone or clay-gravelly, poor and poorly irrigated lands, where the vines suffer to give their best juice.
+Massimo and Antonella practice organic, biodynamic, entirely manual and natural viticulture in order to give new life to these wines.
+Vinyater, sumoll, garrut, monastrell, ull de perdiu, ull de llebre, sumoll, queixal de llop, cariñena, trepat, ceciat parent, maccabeu, parellada, pansé, vinel·lo, bobal, cartoixà vermell or xarel·lo: it is a true conservatory of the native Catalan grape varieties that Partida Creus cares for.
+Moscatel, Grenache, Merlot, and Cabernet (among others) are also grown here.
+Few wineries can boast growing so many different grape varieties.
+The wines reflect this diversity, with winemakers striving to best convey the signature of the soil and the grape variety: single-varietal wines are common among them, alongside extensive blends, all in the styles dear to Catalonia: still wine, "ancestral" sparkling wine, and even vermouth.
+The bottles themselves are works of art: bare glass, simply marked with two large stenciled initials that denote the cuvée.
+The wines, fresh, vibrant, lush but always straightforward and impeccably juicy and fruity, breathe life.
 The arrival of a Partida Creus at the table always elicits cries of satisfaction.

 Vieille Vigne Red 2017,